Showing posts with label Vintage Paperbacks. Show all posts

 Everyone immediately goes to the cemetery, only to be disappointed that there is nothing about the grave that implicates the Grays.
 Except, Vincent realizes later, there is: the Johnson grave is a tomb, a walled grave.
 Waldegrave.

-While Jack and Vincent are participating in séances and visiting cemeteries, Cordelia and Maurice have been busy eliminating Sheriff Smith’s sole witness, Elmer, gaining access to his cell by claiming to relatives.
+While Jack and Vincent are participating in séances and visiting cemeteries, Cordelia and Maurice have been busy eliminating Sheriff Smith’s sole witness, Elmer, gaining access to his cell by claiming to be relatives.
 After they left, Elmer’s body was discovered, consumed by maggots.
 The Gray family also dispatch the Darien police chief, George Kelly, whom they catch snooping around their house in the early morning hours.

-Meanwhile, Vincent and Charlotte become lovers (better late than never), their afterglow dimmed by the arrival of Vincent’s neurotic bitch of an ex-wife, dropping off their tween son, Thomas, a day early to spend Christmas with his father.
+Meanwhile, Vincent and Charlotte become lovers (better late than never), their afterglow dimmed by the arrival of Vincent’s neurotic bitch of an ex-wife, dropping off her and Vincent’s tween son, Thomas, a day early to spend Christmas with his father.
 Luckily for them, the boy is easily pawned off on family friends, allowing Vincent and Charlotte time to do research into Vincent’s family history and the Grays, making the connection that readers made before chapter five: the people depicted in the Waldegrave portrait are the Grays.

 Pat’s services are enlisted once again, this time to communicate with spirits through the Waldegrave portrait, which now has a new addition: Laura, wearing a black maid’s dress, the skirt hiked up to reveal her cooch.
 If the description of the first séance suggested B-movie cheese, or at least an episode of Ghost Hunters, the second one is more akin to John Carpenter’s In the Mouth of Madness.
 Laura appears in the room and Jack tries to communicate with her, to ask where she’s being held, but Laura’s vaporous image only does a sexy dance in response.
 They realize too late that Pat hasn’t summoned Laura; she’s summoned the Grays’ toxic psyche.
 Before it’s all over, Pat is will be brought to death’s door, twice.
 Once when she appears to have been stabbed, and again when she vomits up copious amounts of blood.
 Both instances are illusions.
 The scars from the experience are very real, however, and Pat urges Vincent to destroy the Waldegrave portrait.